 Counsellors, nurses, psychiatrists, psychotherapists, psychologists, social workers and others interested in learning more about Cognitive Analytic Therapy as a response to mental health problems.

-We have a bank of experienced trainers who are willing to provide ‘bespoke’ introductory CAT workshops.
-If your organisation or Trust is interested in hosting an Introduction to CAT which can be designed to fit your specific service needs, please get in touch with the ACAT office to explore the possibilities: firstname.lastname@example.org or 'phone Alison Marfell on 01305 263511.
+We also have a bank of experienced trainers who are willing to provide ‘bespoke’ introductory CAT workshops.
+If your organisation or Trust is interested in hosting an Introduction to CAT which can be designed to fit your specific service needs, please contact Alison Marfell, ACAT Administrator, in the first instance: email@example.com

 What has been written about CAT?
 Click here.